Type Annotations

 Notes

-• Type annotations are optional; omitting them is equivalent to dynamic typing.
+• Annotations are optional; omitting them is equivalent to dynamic typing.

 Improve this documentation